AY2425S2-CS2113-T11b-3/tp/docs/UserGuide.md

 * Edits `MEDICINE_NAME` to `UPDATED_NAME` and its respective `QUANTITY` to `UPDATED_QUANTITY`
 * `UPDATED_NAME` cannot already exist in `medicine list`.
+* `MEDICINE_NAME` and `UPDATED_NAME` can be the same so that users are able to update the quantity directly without adding/removing.

 Example: